-Dr. Quick’s research intersects the public and nonprofit management, urban planning, and public policy fields.
+Dr. Quick’s research intersects the public management, urban planning, and public policy fields.
 She focuses on practices and processes for involving diverse stakeholders in policy-making to address complex public problems, particularly the role of public and nonprofit managers and agencies in public engagement.
-Her research settings involve a range of policy content areas (often but not exclusively transportation, urban planning, risk, and environmental management), the common thread being analysis of how they are enacted and their consequences for policy outcomes and democratic capacity-building.
+Her research settings involve a range of policy content areas (often but not exclusively urban planning, transportation safety and infrastructure policy, community-police relations, and environmental management).
+The common thread is analysis of the consequences of different engagement processes for power sharing, policy outcomes, and democratic capacity-building.

 Dr. Quick produces several types of research contributions.
-The first are theoretical papers that provide new conceptual frameworks for inquiry and analysis (e.g., Quick and Feldman 2014 on boundary work to build resilience through collaboration; Quick and Feldman 2011 on distinguishing participation and inclusion in public engagement).
-The second are also theoretical contributions, but they combine a rich account of particular engagement settings or methods with grounded theory development (e.g., Quick and Sandfort 2014 on how deliberation facilitators learn their craft; Feldman and Quick 2009 on contrasting 2 approaches to public budgeting and consequences for community capacity building).
+The first are theoretical papers that provide new conceptual frameworks for inquiry and analysis (e.g., Quick 2018 on the narrative production of public engagement processes; Quick 2017 on distinguishing plural and collective leadership; Quick and Feldman 2014 on boundary work to build resilience through collaboration; Quick and Feldman 2011 on distinguishing participation and inclusion in public engagement).
+The second are also theoretical contributions, but they combine a rich account of particular engagement settings or methods with grounded theory development (e.g., Schneider et al. 2018 on how stakeholders respond to different social media strategies for public engagement; Quick and Sandfort 2014 on how deliberation facilitators learn their craft; Feldman and Quick 2009 on contrasting approaches to public budgeting and consequences for community capacity building).